Nonlinear Invariant Risk Minimization: A Causal Approach: Experiments

 \section{Experiments}

 We compare our approach with a variety of methods on both synthetic and real-world datasets.
-The supplement contains a detailed description of the datasets (Appendix \ref{appendix:datasets}) and model architectures (Appendix \ref{appendix:architectures}).
-In all comparisons, unless stated otherwise, we averaged the performance of the different methods over ten runs.
+In all comparisons, unless stated otherwise, we average performance over ten runs.
+The supplement contains all the details of the experiments, e.g., datasets (Appendix \ref{appendix:datasets}), implementation details (Appendix \ref{appendix:implementation}), hyperparameters and architectures (Appendix \ref{appendix:architectures}), etc.